bergesinstitute/graf-method/book-4-unit-2.md

     llamar - to call

-    mirar - to watch/ to look at
+    mirar - to watch / to look at

     odiar - to hate